|

 He played a significant background role in gaining arms for the

-eye suggesting their use in wider form.
-Thus these two towns
+suggesting their use in wider form.
+Thus these two towns lead the

-lead the way in Scotland in displaying the arms of the
+way in Scotland in displaying the arms of the neighbourhood on

 Gordon Casely ‘Roderick Mackenzie Urquhart OBE MA, Recorder